 During Q3, 2021, the Company, through its 100% subsidiary Stellar Pacific Mali SARL, secured a 50.2 km2 Autorisation de Prospection Gold Permit in southwest Mali.
 The Namarana Authorization is located near the village of Namarana, Circle of Kangaba, region of Koulikoro, near the border with Guinea approximately 100 km W-SW west of Bamako, the capital.
 The authorization to prospect gives Stellar the exclusive right to conduct an exploration 'look-see' program within the permit area and, subject to the results of that program, to thereafter apply for a full exploration permit.
-A reconnaissance evaluation program was developed based on observations made by Stellar's Malian technical crew during a recent field visit and on a review of Stellar's prior early-stage prospecting results over this same exploration area.
-This program will assist management's decision to complete Stellar's application for the full exploration permit on its newly defined 52 square kilometers area.
-The budget for this program has been approved, necessary funds advanced and the program is expected to begin during Q4, 2021.
+A reconnaissance evaluation program was developed based on observations made by Stellar's Malian technical crew during a recent field visit and on a review of Stellar's prior early-stage prospecting results over this same exploration area which has been completed.
+The purpose of reconnaissance program was to evaluate the gold potential of the Namarana Authorisation area prior to filing an application for a full Exploration Permit over the same area.
+The entire 51 km2 was visited by Stellar's senior consultant geologists and 11 artisan mine sites were visited, mapped and sampled within the Permit area.